singhjagmohan1000/dataanalytics/Lesson-2/README.md

 3. Any Consistent trends across countries?
 4. Life Expectancy in US versus India?
 5. Highest per capita GDP in world?
-6. Which countrries has more female completion rate than male?
+6. Which countries has more female completion rate than male?

+##### This code and data is downloaded from [Udacity](https://www.udacity.com/course/intro-to-data-analysis--ud170)